-There are twothree ways to standardize the codeword handling.
+There are twoseveral ways to standardize the codeword handling.
 One way is that the codeword is stored in the GMLC and compared in the GMLC.
 Another way is that the codeword is stored in the PPR and the compared in the PPR.
-A further solution is that the codeword is stored and compared in the HLR.
 These alternatives are described and compared in chapter 7.
+The following table compares the possible solutions.